alvarop/protox/README.md

 See [startup.md](startup.md) for initial configuration and channel selection for both the remote and the quad

 See [sync.md](sync.md) for notes on device sync/pairing protocol

+See [control.md](control.md) for notes on radios, control packets, and control modes

 See [notes.md](notes.md) for miscellaneous project notes and intermediate results.